apankrat/notes/fast-case-conversion/README.md

 ## Taking care of index

-As we've seen, smaller blocks sizes have larger indexes.
-We may also note that these indexes have very few distinct entries.
+As we've seen, smaller blocks sizes create larger indexes.
+We might've also noticed that these indexes have very few distinct entries.

 The index for the block size of 32 is **2048 entries** with only **55** uniques and the index for the block size of 4 is **16384